ricardobna/docs/Tutorials/gettingstarted/Step13.rst

 |image0|

-- Setting the locale to "en_us" the result should be
+- Setting the locale to "en_us" the result should be as follows

 |image1|